YU-Zhejian/libceu/Readme.md

 The `ceu_check` and the function `ceu_snprintf` is now a total mess.
 They're subjected to be revised.

-yStr: Support NULL inside string.
+yStr: Support CEU_NULL inside string.

 ## Historical Stuff